aehmt/aehmt.github.io/_posts/2016-09-11-a_simple_bash_script.markdown

 if what .gitignore > /dev/null 2>&1;
 then
   cg
-  echo "do you wish to overwrite .gitignore file?"
+  echo "Do you wish to overwrite .gitignore file?"

-  select yn in "yes" "no"; do
+  select yn in "Yes" "No"; do
     case $yn in
-      yes ) cat ~/.gitignore > .gitignore; break;;
+      Yes ) cat ~/.gitignore > .gitignore; break;;
-      no ) break;;
+      No ) break;;
     esac
   done
 else
   cat ~/.gitignore > .gitignore
   cg
 fi
-  echo done!
+  echo Done!
 }

 ```

 ...and then run ```apag```...
-short for addpryandgitignore. you can change it to anything you like.
+Short for AddPryAndGitignore.
+You can change it to anything you like.